 What you might not know is that gelatin is an animal product.
-It is made from boiling bones and tendons from cows or pigs, and the resulting product is this jelly-like ingredient.
+It's made by boiling bones and tendons from cows or pigs, and the resulting product is this jelly-like ingredient.

 Another common ingredient in ice creams, sauces, or meringues is albumen.
 In short, albumen is the white part of an egg, and like gelatin, it adds a certain texture to various foods.
 For example, it helps meringues get their fluffy and airy texture and maintain their shape.

-While neither food coloring nor honey actually contain any animal products, neither of them are considered vegan.
-Many times artificial food coloring have been tested on animals, which makes them unsuitable for a vegan lifestyle.
+While neither food coloring nor honey actually contains any animal products, neither of them is considered vegan.
+Many times, artificial food coloring has been tested on animals, which makes them unsuitable for a vegan lifestyle.

 When you first become a vegan, it can in many ways feel like trying to navigate a minefield.
-The fact is that as a beginner, and even as someone who has been vegan for years, you will occasionally make mistakes; and that's okay.
+The fact is that as a beginner or even as someone who has been vegan for years, you will occasionally make mistakes, and that's okay.
 Don't beat yourself up over it!

 Remember that everyone has been in the same situation as you at some point.
 Instead, learn from it and move on.
 Eventually, it will get easier and you will learn to recognize and avoid common mistakes.

-At some point you might feel overwhelmed and start questioning your decision to become vegan.
-Some may benefit way more from tackling a vegan lifestyle one step at a time than jumping into it 100%.
+At some point, you might feel overwhelmed and start questioning your decision to become vegan.
+Some may benefit way more from tackling a vegan lifestyle one step at a time than jumping into it 100 percent.
 That's why we hope that the following cookbooks will give you the best chance of success by taking it easy.

 Without further ado, here are the best vegan cookbooks we could find that will suit all of your vegan needs.